In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 I give you straight away the most important tip.

-Do not limit yourself to visit only the veggie and fruit market.
+Do not limit yourself to visiting only the veggie and fruit market.

 There is also the meat and fish market (just across the street) which was an incredible photography inspiration in my case.